Bugline Trail: North Lake to Sussex

 After 0.75 mile the trail crosses its first road, County Highway E. Less than a half mile later it crosses County Highway VV.
 The trail intersects this county road several times along the way.
 On the south side of road is the expansive Milwaukee Ultimate Fields.
 The land previously housed the Milwaukee Polo Club, but now is claimed by Ultimate Frisbee Group.

-After crossing Bark River Drive, the trail enters a forest and turns east.
+After crossing Bark River Drive, the trail enters a forest and turns left (east).
 This forest surrounds the picturesque Bark River.
 For well over a mile, the trail runs between the babbling river and two parks in Merton.
 Park benches beneath butternut trees overlook the attractive river, and it is worth taking a moment to enjoy the scenery.

 Pollworth Park is the first park along the trail.
 It has a parking lot, ball diamonds, and restrooms open only on game days.
 Fireman’s Park comes next, with restrooms, picnic tables, a playground, and ball diamonds.
 A trailhead with parking lot is located aside the park.
 There are also park benches and a self-serve bicycle repair station.
 The trailhead and park is accessed by car from County Highway VV (Main Street) in Merton.

-Nineteenth century life in Merton weas centered downtown.
+Nineteenth century life in Merton was centered downtown.
 With many of its original nineteenth century buildings still standing today, Merton’s Main Street imitates a typical New England village.
 A few of these historic structures house taverns and other places offering meals.
 A local favorite for lunch is Merton Sub Company.

 The Bugline Trail skirts Lisbon Community Park, bending for a mile around its northern boundary.
-Then the trail journeys southeast for 3 miles.
+Then the trail journeys southeast for three miles.
 Initially it runs through open marshland, dotted by small stands of trees.
 Vegetation still lines the trail in this section, where empty railroad cars line the tracks adjacent to the trail.

-As the trail approaches Sussex, marshlands give way to urbanization.
+As the trail approaches the village of Sussex, marshlands give way to urbanization.
 A tunnel brings trail-goers under the four lanes of Wisconsin State Highway 164 and into the village.
 Continuing southeast, the path crosses Pewaukee Road.
 It next arrives at busy County Highway VV (Main Street), where flashing crosswalk lights may be deployed when crossing.
 On its south side, the trail passes Sussex Village Hall.

 The main path heads down a hill, but trail-goers may take a spur trail to the right (south) up a small incline.
 This leads to Sussex Village Park, another trailhead.
 It is 0.3 mile to the parking lot.
 This substantial park features restrooms, picnic shelters, a playground, splashpad, multi-sport courts, athletic fields and ball diamond, and a disc golf course.